peleduri/Learning-Resources-For-Cloud-Engineers/README.md

 # Learning Resources For Cloud Engineers

-This repository hosts probably the best learning resources in the world for Cloud Engineers
+This is a repository with a collection of various useful learning resources for Cloud Engineers

 - [General](https://github.com/peleduri/Learning-Resources-For-Cloud-Engineers/blob/master/General.md#general)